amida-tech/notus-react/README.md

 ## Notus React Documentation
 The library we forked from is called Notus React - the documentation for the Notus React is hosted at Creative Tim's <a href="https://www.creative-tim.com/learning-lab/tailwind/react/overview/notus?ref=nr-readme" target="_blank">website</a>.

+## Pending Changes [August 23, 2021]

+A line graph has been added to reflect the results from the time series prediction models.
+This still needs work: there is a Min/Max slider at the bottom the graph.
+The purpose of these sliders is to allow the user to navigate to the desired portions of the plot.
+The sliders are not working as desired--although the original data is being filtered, the changes are only reflected in the console and not on the actual line graph.